Translate

 education of students with disabilities who are eligible to receive services under

-(11) A representative of the State Workforce Investment Board
+(11) A representative of the State Workforce Development Board

 (12) The Director of the Division of Vocational Rehabilitation as an ex-officio member,